 Israel-Palestinian Prisoner Swap Stirs Strong Debate

-Families of terror victims petitioned the courts to block the exchange, and a crowd gathered outside the Israeli High Court on Monday to see whether it would allow the prisoner swap to go through.
-In the first stage, 477 Palestinians are to be freed Tuesday, along with the Israeli soldier, Gilad Shalit, who has been held captive in the Gaza Strip for more than five years.
+Families of terrorism victims petitioned the courts to block the exchange, and a crowd gathered outside the Israeli High Court on Monday to see whether it would allow the prisoner swap to go through.
+In the first stage, 477 Palestinians are to be freed Tuesday, along with the Israeli soldier Gilad Shalit, who has been held captive in the Gaza Strip for more than five years.

-The exchange has the backing of nearly four out of five Israelis, according to a poll published Monday.
+The exchange has the backing of nearly 4 out of 5 Israelis, according to a poll published Monday.
 That support comes despite the fact that some of the Palestinians being freed took part in some of the most notorious attacks against Israeli civilians.

 A street musician played Monday at the scene of one such incident, at the intersection of King George and Jaffa streets in downtown Jerusalem, where a Sbarro pizzeria used to be.